dant3/sbt-code-quality/README.md

 ### Checkstyle ###

 You can check your code with [checkstyle](http://checkstyle.sourceforge.net/) by typing `sbt checkstyle`.
-The result file is `target/checkstyle-result.xml`.
+If xml format is selected, by default, the result file is `target/checkstyle-result.xml`.
+You can set any output file you wish by changing `codequality.CheckStyle.outputFile` setting.

-You must have a checkstyle configuration file under your projects root folder.
-The file must be called `checkstyle-config.xml`.
+You must have a checkstyle configuration file.
+By default the file must be called `checkstyle-config.xml` and should be under your projects root folder.
+However, you can supply any file by changing the setting key `codequality.CheckStyle.configFile`.

+You can also select any output format you wish by changing `codequality.CheckStyle.format` setting, and fail build on violations by setting `codequality.CheckStyle.failOnViolations` to `true`.

 ### PMD ###

 You can check your code with [pmd](http://pmd.sourceforge.net/) by typing `sbt pmd`.
-The result file is `target/pmd.xml`.
+The result file is specified using `codequality.PMD.outputFile` setting key.

-You must have a pmd rule set under your projects root folder.
-The file must be called `pmd-ruleset.xml`.
+You might want to have a custom pmd rule set.
+The file can be selected by using `codequality.PMD.ruleSets` setting key.

+You can also select any output format you wish by changing `codequality.PMD.format` setting, and fail build on violations by setting `codequality.PMD.failOnViolations` to `true`.

+### Putting it all together ###

+You can run all checks of your code using `sbt check`.